pillarjs/path-to-regexp/Readme.md

 toPathRegexp({ id: 'abc' }) //=> throws TypeError
 ```

-**Note:** The generated function will throw on any invalid input.
-It will execute all necessary checks to ensure the generated path is valid.
+**Note:** The generated function will throw on invalid input.
+It will do all necessary checks to ensure the generated path is valid.
 This method only works with strings.

 ### Working with Tokens